kvernon/kvernon/README.md

 My Personal github is to explore and capture overall ideas.

 For me, I'm an experienced leader with experience all over the stack, but I tend to focus on API more.
-In here, I'm currently heads down examining bring a library to life through react.
+In here, I'm currently heads down examining bringing a library to life through react.

 #### 🔭 I’m currently working on ...